MeDerpWasTaken/RPCore/README.md

 syncChannelID - there put ID of channel what will be output for Minecraft activities (for example - player join)

-level**X**role - due plugin was made for role-play server based around SCP Foundation universe, I applied clearance level system.
+level**X**role - because plugin was made for role-play server based around SCP Foundation universe, I applied clearance level system.
 You should fill out those fields, because it may crash the bot.

 mutedRole - mute role ID.
-If person has this role on Discord, they will be muted in-game too.
+If person has this role on Discord, they will be muted in-game as well.

 # FOR CONTRIBUTORS - IMPORTANT
-If you want to use this project on your own, remember - you have to use shadowJar to include Apache libraries.
-If you include them manually - they will cause compile errors.
-For your own good, copy-paste build.gradle file.
+If you wish to help contribute or create a fork, remember - you have to use shadowJar to include the Apache libraries.
+If you try to include them manually - they will cause compile errors.
+For your own good, copy-paste the build.gradle file.

 # Discord & Minecraft commands
 Description is in progress...